 - Arranging inspections if needed

-- Ensure all parties adhere to contractual deadline
+- Ensure all parties adhere to contractual deadlines

 - Ensure all documentation is submitted on time